-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 - The employer must provide proper explanations to the employees concerned.

-Where a company is being liquidated, the employer has some more flexibility.
+Where a company is being liquidated, the employer has greater flexibility.

-Where the above Supreme Court conditions for redundancy are met, employers must provide the affected employees with a minimum of 30 days' notice (or payment in lieu).
+Where the above Supreme Court conditions for redundancy are met, employers must provide affected employees with a minimum of 30 days' notice (or payment in lieu).
 As mentioned, there is no specific statutory provision which makes the payment of compensation mandatory.
 However, compensation payments are usually made to smooth out the process.
 When these conditions are not met, employers can try alternative approaches (eg, voluntary termination).
 Early retirement plans allow employers to offer financial packages to employees in order to encourage them to leave.
 In contrast, in more customary voluntary retirement plans, employees are offered a financial package to encourage them to resign within a short period (eg, a couple of weeks).
-The key to success is to determine which package to offer, target employees without discrimination and get the timing right.
-This can be a costly process.
-Packages vary depending on the employees' industry, rank, age and length of service.
-Certain compensation figures are published which can be used as a benchmark.
-As a simpler and relatively cheaper alternative, voluntary termination (at the employer's request) should be considered where the number of redundancies is limited.
+The key to success is to:

 5.2 Is a minimum notice period required?

-There is a minimum 30-day notice period before an employer can dismiss an employee under the Labour Standards Law.
-If the employer does not wish the employee to work any part of this notice period, it can pay the employee's salary in lieu of notice.
+There is a minimum 30-day notice period before an employer can dismiss an employee under the Labour Standards Act.
+If the employer does not wish the employee to work any part of this notice period, it can pay his or her salary in lieu of notice.
 Unlike in certain other jurisdictions, there are few procedural requirements.
 In the case of an individual dismissal, a discussion will generally take place with the employee, followed by dispatch or hand delivery of a termination notice.
-However, employers generally seek to obtain the employee's ‘resignation' before doing so (see question 5.1).
-Although this procedure is cumbersome and seldom used in practice, no notice is required where the employer summarily dismisses the employee for serious misconduct, provided that it has obtained the local Labour Standards Supervision Office's consent.
+However, employers generally seek to obtain the employee's 'resignation' before doing so (see question 5.1).
+Although this procedure is cumbersome and is seldom used in practice, no notice is required where the employer summarily dismisses the employee for serious misconduct, provided that it has obtained the local Labour Standards Supervision Office's consent.

 5.3 What rights do employees have when arguing unfair dismissal?

-Following a dismissal, employee will have several options, including litigation – either through the traditional longer route before the district court or before the popular labour tribunal (shorter timeframe; more visibility for employers; but if the employee does not agree with the ruling, he or she can take the matter before the district court – back to square one).
+Following a dismissal, an employee will have several options, including litigation – either through the traditional longer route before the district court or before the popular labour tribunal (shorter timeframe; greater visibility for employers; but if the employee does not agree with the ruling, he or she can take the matter before the district court – back to square one).

 If a dismissal is ruled unlawful by the district court, the possible consequences are as follows:

-- Reinstatement of the employee: Although most cases are settled by paying monetary compensation, there have been cases in which the court has ordered the return of the employee;
+- Reinstatement of the employee: Although most cases are settled by paying monetary compensation, there have been cases in which the court has ordered the reinstatement of the employee.

 - Payment of unpaid wages (and default interest) from the time of dismissal until reinstatement (or until the parties reach an out-of-court settlement agreement): As a result of the nullification of the dismissal, the employer will be required to pay the employee his or her salary for the period from the time of the attempted dismissal to the time of the reinstatement.
 However, any income earned by the employee from another employer while the litigation is pending will be deducted from the payment by the employer with respect to that portion of the earned income which exceeds 60% of the average wages of the employee (ie, the employer will be required to pay at least 60% of the average wages regardless of any temporary income earned by the dismissed employee).

-There will be court costs and legal fees.
+- Court costs and legal fees: These will also be payable by the employer.

-Other than bringing a legal action before a district court seeking the remedies as outlined above, the most common course of action that may be taken by an employee who is dismissed is to:
+Other than bringing a legal action before a district court seeking the remedies as outlined above, the most common course of action taken by an employee who is dismissed is to:

 - file for a provisional injunction order for provisional reinstatement and provisional payment of wages;